awsajp/ec2-spot-workshops/workshops/ec2-spot-retain-ip-ebs/README.md

         - when instance is interrupted, it saves secondary private ip into EFS
         - when instances ls launched again, it checks for available secondary ip in EFS if it finds, it ssiigns the secondary private ip
+        - it installs the spot interruption handler to save private ip into the EFS state

     Create a Spot fleet of N (say 2 for testing) instances Web server prints primary and secondary private ips